omidshy/aMD/README.md

 Calculates viscosity using components of the pressure tensor obtained from a canonical ensemble (NVT) molecular dynamics (MD) simulation.
-Employs the Einstein or Green-Kubo relation, where viscosity is determined from the integral of the pressure tensor elements or their autocorrelation function, respectively.
+Employs the Einstein or Green-Kubo relation, where viscosity is determined from the integral of the pressure tensor elements or their auto-correlation function, respectively.

-The viscosity, $\eta$, is calculated from the integral of the pressure tensor autocorrelation function over time following the Green--Kubo approach
+The viscosity, $\eta$, is calculated from the integral of the pressure tensor auto-correlation function over time following the Green--Kubo approach

 $$